Best Online MBA in Accounting Programs

 • Financial Reporting

-This course introduces the main theories informing accounting practices and financial reporting.
-It looks at professional standards, industry best practices, and liability issues.
+Introduction to the main theories informing accounting practices and financial reporting, including professional standards, industry best practices, and liability issues.
 Students learn to analyze financial statements, audit accounts for stakeholders, and offer sound advice in light of business goals.
 Additional topics may include cash measurements, inventories, and receivables.

 • Accounting Information Systems

 Students in this course receive training in the accounting process as it interacts with information systems.
-It looks at common issues related to accounting data storage and surveys some of the main tools and software packages used by professional accountants.
-It also develops facility with internal controls, account classification, and clerical functioning.
+Topics covered include common issues related to accounting data storage and the main tools and software packages used by professional accountants.
+Students develop facility with internal controls, account classification, and clerical functioning.

 • Regulation and Compliance